Planning, Logging Activities & Assessing Progress

 The Three Elements

-There are three key elements used to plan, track and assess CPD activity – the A3 Annual Plan, the Activity Record and the Progress Check Record.
-The A3 maps out your CPD plan for the year, with your ongoing CPD activities being recorded in the Activity Record, while the Progress Check Record captures your periodic and annual reviews – which feeds into the next iteration of your A3 plan.
+There are three key elements used to plan, log and assess CPD activity – the A3 Plan, the Activity Log and the Progress Check Record.
+The A3 maps out your CPD plan for the cycle, your ongoing CPD activities are recorded in the Activity Log and the Progress Check Record captures your periodic and end of cycle self assessments.

 100% Web Based